Rock River Valley Pantry fights hunger in the community by providing nutritious food to those in urgent need.

 To serve our clients with respect and dignity,

 Not For Profit Status

 The Rock River Valley Pantry is recognized as a 501(c) by the State of Illinois.

 In 1973, a Rock Valley College student, concerned about hunger, conceived the idea of collecting food and distributing it to needy families in the Rockford community.
 During preliminary planning of a food pantry, a Board of Directors was formed.
 This group spent one year researching food distribution programs.
 The Board of Directors was comprised of five persons including a minister, a nursing director, a United Way representative, a sociology professor, and the college student, Stanley Campbell, who would become the first (volunteer) director of the Pantry.
 When the Rock River Valley Pantry opened in 1974, it was run exclusively by volunteers and food was supported mainly from churches.
 During the first year, 1745 individuals were provided emergency food.

-Today, the Pantry is operated by three full time and two part time staff members along with the help of volunteers who provide thousands of hours of service.
+Today, the Pantry is operated by three full time and four part time staff members along with the help of volunteers who provide thousands of hours of service.
 The Pantry receives food and financial support from all segments of the community including churches, businesses, individuals and organizations.
-In 2012, there were 72,400 user visits to the Rock River Valley Pantry and enough food for more than 650,000 meals were distributed.

 Executive Director’s Message